codedthemes/mantis-free-react-admin-template/README.md

 #### Purchase

-Mantis will be soon available for purchase from MUI.
+Mantis will soon available for purchase from MUI.

 ## Table of contents